Cookout Guide: Labor Day Recipes

 Don’t forget to have fun.
 A remote meat thermometer is an awesome item when having a group cookout because the grillmaster doesn’t get stuck hovering over the barbecue all day long.
 You can take a seat, enjoy some laughs, and know that when your meat is ready, you will know.
-Seriously, a meat thermometer relieves so much stress from grilling, you’ll wonder how you lived without one.
+Seriously, an instant read meat thermometer relieves so much stress from grilling, you’ll wonder how you lived without one.

 Recipe Ideas for Easy Labor Day Meals

 We are going to share some of our favorite recipes today for easy to make crowd-pleasers.
 We are going to break this up into recipes based on what you're cooking on.

 If you are using a smoker, these are some of our very favorite items.

 Not only does this meal look like a million bucks, you can prep it ahead of time.
 We do this one on our Big Green Egg smoker using our “secret” ingredient: Bearded Butchers Chipotle Blend Seasoning.
 We have a video on our YouTube channel and detailed directions on our blog, the Chopping Block.